 Technically, I know, butter has/is milk on some level, but this recipe doesn't require any added milk.

-In lieu of milk, I use the starchy water that the potatoes are boiled in.
+In lieu of milk, I use the starchy water that the potatoes are boiled in!

 I've tried this with Yukon, red, and Russet, and the winning order with our family goes: red, Russet, Yukon.
+I admit, I do find this odd, given Yukon's creamy factor, but the people have spoken!

 Ingredients